mahmedofficial/VirusTotalBulkScanner/README.md

 ```

 2. Create an API key in your [VirusTotal account](https://www.virustotal.com/).
 Once created, you can either:
-   - Enter the API key manually when prompted by the script, or
+   - Enter the API key manually when prompted by the script, type yes for future use or
    - Save it in a `config.json` file for future use.

 The `config.json` file format is as follows: